Uriellll/ecommerce/README.md

 # Ecommerce

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
+It has a backend and frontend so They runs in differents ports, Front end in  http://localhost:4200/ and backend in http://localhost:4242
+Note: To runs the backend with node js, You must create an account in stripe and get the private keys (Publishable key and Secret key) to replace them in files server.js and checkout.js.
+Also you need to create the environments in frontend with ng g environment and create the const `stripeApiKey` with the value of Publishable key that you got in your stripe account and const `serverUrl` with the value http://localhost:4242
+With this instructions, yo won´t have any trouble to run the project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Also, we are using node js to create the server and use stripe, son don´t forget to install node.js 20 and run the server project with  `npm start`.
+It runs in http://localhost:4242

 ## Code scaffolding